aspuru-guzik-group/selfies/README.md

 graphs with high semantical and syntactical validity (SELFIES has a validity of >99.99% even for random strings).
 The code presented here is a concrete application of SELFIES in chemistry, for the robust representation of molecule.
-See the paper by Mario Krenn, Florian Haese, AkshatKuman Nigam, Pascal Friederich, and Alan Aspuru-Guzik at arXiv (https://arxiv.org/abs/1905.13741).
+See the paper by Mario Krenn, Florian Haese, AkshatKumar Nigam, Pascal Friederich, and Alan Aspuru-Guzik at arXiv (https://arxiv.org/abs/1905.13741).